 configuration, cost safety, guidance, and propulsion PR: ENGL 102 and MAE 215 and MAE 365 or consent. aerodynamics, weight and balance, structural arrangement, effects.
 (1 hr. lec., 6 hr. lab.)
 Preliminary design of flight vehicles; with regard for.

 MAE 476.
 Space Flight and Systems.
 3 Hours.

 PR: MAE 316. re-entry, stabilization, thermal, power, and attitude criteria for launch vehicles, orbital mechanics, atmospheric control.
 Introduction to fundamental concepts of space flight and.

 PR: MAE 475 or.

 MAE 478.
 Guided Missile Systems.
 3 Hours.

-PR: MAE 336 and PR or Conc: MAE 426.
-Design philosophy according to mission requirements.
-Preliminary configuration and design concepts.
-Aerodynamic effects on missiles during launch and flight.
-Ballistic missile trajectories.
-Stability determination by analog simulation.
-Performance determination by digital and analog simulation.
-Control, guidance, and propulsion systems.
+PR: MAE 336 and PR or Aerodynamic effects on missiles during launch and flight. analog simulation.
+Control, guidance, and propulsion requirements.
+Preliminary configuration and design concepts. analog simulation.
+Performance determination by digital and systems.
 Operational reliability considerations.
-(3 hr. lec.).

 MAE 479.
 Space Mechanics.
 3 Hours.